-A. The 2014 and 2016 Indiana Convictions
+A. The 1999 Indiana Conviction

-In 2014 and 2016, Mr. McLain was convicted in Marion County, Indiana, Cause No. 49G20-1406-FC-031240 and Cause No. 49G20-1601-F5-001433, respectively, which appear in Appendix C and D to this Petition.
+In 1999, Mr. Sisk was convicted in Marion County, Indiana, Cause No. 49G20-9809-CF-150131, pertinent pages of the docket sheet of which (as the actual judgment is no longer available due to the case's age) appear in Appendix C to this Petition.
 Pet.
 App.
-7a-10a.
-The statute of conviction in both cases was Ind.
-Code § 35-48-4-10, a provision that outlaws the manufacture or delivery of marijuana, hash oil, hashish or salvia.
-As the Seventh Circuit held below, the Indiana statute is broader than the federal definition, which does not include salvia.
+10a-12a.
+The statute of conviction was Ind.
+Code § 35-48-4-1, Dealing in Cocaine or Narcotic Drug.
+As the Seventh Circuit noted below, the Indiana statute is broader than the federal definition, which does not include positional isomers of cocaine.
 See Pet.
 App.
-2a.
+1a-2a.

-B. Mr. McLain's Federal Conviction and Sentencing
+B. Mr. Sisk's Federal Conviction and Sentencing

-In November, 2018, a federal grand jury in the Southern District of Indiana charged Mr. McLain by indictment.
-Count One and Count Two charged violations of 21 U.S.C. § 841(a)(1).

-Count Three charged a violation of 18 U.S.C. § 922(g)(1).
+In March of 2019, a federal grand jury in the Southern District of Indiana charged Mr. Sisk by indictment.
+Count One (the single count alleged) charged a violation of 18 U.S.C. § 922(g)(1).
 The District Court had jurisdiction over his case pursuant to 18 U.S.C. § 3231.

-McLain pled guilty to all three counts on September 17, 2020.
-In the Presentence Investigation Report, the U.S. Probation Officer determined that Mr. McLain was a career offender, based on the 2014 and 2016 Indiana convictions.
+Sisk pled guilty on July 28, 2020.
+In the Presentence Investigation Report, the U.S. Probation Officer determined that Mr. Sisk had sustained two prior controlled substance offenses, as opposed to one, because of the 1999 Indiana conviction.

-At sentencing, Mr. McLain objected to his classification as a career offender.1 He argued that Indiana law proscribed salvia, whereas the CSA does not.
-Thus, the 2014 and 2016 Indiana convictions do not categorically involve a "controlled substance" as that term is used in U.S.S.G. § 4B1.2(b).
-As a result, these convictions could not serve as a career offender predicate under U.S.S.G. §§ 4B1.1 and 4B1.2(b).
+At sentencing, Mr. Sisk objected, arguing that Indiana law proscribed optical, positional and geometric isomers of cocaine, whereas the CSA does not proscribe positional isomers.
+Thus, the 1999 Indiana conviction does not categorically involve a "controlled substance" as that term is used in U.S.S.G. § 4B1.2(b).
+As a result, this conviction could not serve as a prior controlled substance offense under U.S.S.G. §§ 4B1.1 and 4B1.2(b).

-Shortly before sentencing, the Seventh Circuit decided United States v.
+The Government argued that Mr. Sisk had two prior controlled substance offenses, not one, based on the Seventh Circuit's recently issued decision in United States v.
 Ruth, 966 F.3d 642 (7th Cir.
 2020).
 Ruth held that the term "controlled substance offense" in U.S.S.G. § 4B1.2(b) does not incorporate the CSA.
 Ruth, 966 F.3d at 651-54.
 Instead, Ruth applied a "natural meaning" of, or what it "generally understood" by, the term "controlled substance," as opposed to the federal definition.
 Id. at 654.
-Mr. McLain conceded that Ruth foreclosed his arguments in the district court, but preserved the issue for appeal.
+Mr. Sisk conceded that Ruth foreclosed his arguments in the district court, but preserved the issue for appeal.
 Pet.
 App.
-4a-5a.
+4a-8a.

-Mr. McLain's Guidelines range was thus calculated to be 188-235 months.
-Without the career offender enhancement, his Guidelines range would have been 70-87 months.
+Mr. Sisk's Guidelines range was thus calculated to be 46-57 months.
+Without the additional controlled substance offense caused by the 1999 Indiana conviction, his Guidelines range would have been 30-37 months.